carpentries/instructor-training/_extras/guide.md

 ### After the Demo
 -  Email checkout@carpentries.org with names, pass/fail, and SWC/DC for each of your trainees.
 -  Clear Etherpad of data from your session.
 -  If you had any “fails”, send that trainee an email letting them know the reason they did not pass and asking them to retry.
-See template (below).
+See tete (below).

 ### Not Good Starting Points for Demos
 Any episode other than those listed below should make an okay starting point for a teaching demonstration.